SAMYESSAM30/Authentication-System-with-React/README.md

 ## Steps
 ### Start front-end app
 1- Clone or download the repo

-2- run npm `npm install`
+2- run `npm install`

-3- run npm start, the app will star on localhost:3000
+3- run `npm start`, the app will star on localhost:3000
 ### Start back-end app
 1- CD to json-server folder

-2- run npm `npm install`
+2- run  `npm install`

-3- run npm start, the app will star on localhost:8000
+3- run `npm start`, the app will star on localhost:8000

 ---------------